 Bulletproof Handyman

-What Can a Handyman Do in Coeur d'Alene, Idaho?
+What Can a Handyman Do Without a License in Coeur d'Alene, Idaho?

 Idaho does not have a single, statewide “general contractor license” for most residential/commercial contracting, so many handymen can legally operate without a state contractor license.
 However, Idaho DOES require state licensing/registration for several specific trades (notably electrical and plumbing), and permits may still be required by the city/county even when no state license is required.
 Coeur d’Alene generally requires a city business license to operate in the city limits, and work on/near tribal lands or certain federal properties can trigger additional approvals.